Kitware/SMQTK-Descriptors/docs/release_notes/pending_release.rst

 Updates / New Features
 ----------------------

+Deprecations

 * Deprecated and renamed various functions with `iter*` prefix because this is no longer a standard.
 Deprecation warnings were added to preserve usability.

+Utils

+* More usefully type and annotate :func:`smqtk_descriptors.utils.parallel.parallel_map` to pass through the input callable's annotated return type as the iteration output of the returned :class:`~smqtk_descriptors.utils.parallel.ParallelResultsIterator` instance.

 Fixes
 -----